1 - Re-use state-of-the-art

-At d-sides/ AE we have set up a garage initiative as a community for working with emerging technology.
-Luckily for us, it’s not a boring empty box for cars to park, but a creative space with all kinds of hardware that you can experiment with.
-One of the goals with this garage initiative is to gain hands-on experience with new tech, e.g. like computer vision with neural networks.
+At AE, we have set up a 'garage' initiative as a community for working with emerging technology.
+Luckily for us, it’s not a boring empty box for cars to park, but a creative space with all kinds of hardware to experiment with.
+One of the goals with this garage initiative is to gain hands-on experience with new tech, like computer vision with neural networks for example.
 An important aspect of this is that it is an open community for all colleagues to collaborate and elaborate on ideas.
 So, the myth of the AE Garage begins!

 This is what we’ve learned so far.